Pumpkin Cornbread

 Instructions

-- In a large pan or skillet over medium heat, brown your butter.
-Let your butter melt untouched, then once it starts to simmer with little brown flecks at the bottom, whisk constantly until butter is lightly golden and fragrant.
+• In a medium pot set to medium heat, brown the butter: Cut stick of butter into 8 slices and to the pot.
+Allow butter melt untouched, then once it starts to simmer with little brown flecks at the bottom, whisk constantly until butter is lightly golden and fragrant.

-- Stir in sugar.
-Whisk until well blended.
+• Stir in sugar and whisk until well blended.

-- Next, add your eggs and beat with a whisk until well incorporated.
+• Next, add milk and eggs and beat with a whisk until well incorporated.

-- Lastly, add your cornmeal mixture and whisk until very few lumps remain.
+• Lastly, add your cornmeal mixture and mix until just a few lumps remain, without overmixing.

-- Pour into prepared baking pan and bake for 30-35 minutes.
-(Mine is always done in 30) Insert a toothpick in the center to test for doneness.
+• Pour into prepared baking pan and bake for 30-35 minutes on the center rack.
+(Mine is always done in 30) – Bake time will vary a bit based on darkness of pan used with light pans taking a little longer and dark pans baking up faster.
+To check for doneness, insert a toothpick in the center of the cornbread.
 If it comes out clean the cornbread is ready!
 Place on a wire cooling rack and allow to cool before slicing and serving.

 Notes